-It's really no secret, the word ‘Millennial’ has taken on an entirely different meaning than its actual basic foundation.
-The real meaning behind the word is simply to categorize the group of people born in Generation Y (1981-1991) and Generation Z (1991-2001).
-But there are far more negative connotations related to the word, and I’ll let you fill in those blanks in your own mind.
-Be gentle.
+It's really no secret, the word ‘Millennial’ has taken on an entirely different meaning these days.
+Beyond categorizing the group of people born in Generation Y (1981-1991) and Generation Z (1991-2001), there are far more negative connotations associated with this word.

 Why aren’t Millennials interested in motorcycles and the biking world?

 This is a glaring issue, and probably the most prominent one.
 If you assumed Millennials are money-conscious, you assumed correctly.
 As you can imagine, many Millennials are recent college graduates, and this status typically comes with a hefty amount of student loans and other financial setbacks.
 The fact is, most of them are walking out with dollar signs breathing down their necks.

 Most recent graduates aren't able to afford certain luxuries (I certainly wasn't when I was in school), meaning things like food, water, and shelter take precedence.
 It’s often tough for Millennials to justify shelling out a potential $6,000 for a bike when this money could be used to reduce any outstanding student loan debt.
 While $6,000 may not be much to a financially established 45-year-old (a member of Generation X, mind you), it's a hefty sum for Millennials.